Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/5-Plugins-and-power-ups.md

 ---
-title: "Plugins and Power-Ups in Trello"
+title: "5.
+Plugins and Power-Ups in Trello"
 ---

 # Plugins and Power-Ups in Trello